Israel025/alx-low_level_programming/0x00-hello_world/README.md

 ** The 4-puts.c program prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
     Using the function puts (printf is not used) and the program ends with the value 0.

+** The 5-printf.c program prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line using the function printf (not using function puts), the program return 0.
+The program should compile without warning when using the -Wall gcc option.